Grant Fuhst

 Sometimes when it's very hot and the baby is asleep, I sit on the steps and I sew.
 The needle slides in and out as I darn the socks.
 We are poor, but we will not have holes in our clothes.
 Our floor is swept.
 There is always dinner when they come home after the sun has bled away from the sky.

 I can see them working when a shadow interrupts me and my work.
 I look up and I see the red sun setting and a black silhouette of a man.
 It is Alessandro.
 If I have nightmares, they always are of him.
 He looks at me from his church seat or across the Palazzo.
-Even when he's not here, I feel his eyes on me.
-He is always somewhere, watching me.
+Even when he's not here I feel his eyes on me.
+Like he is somewhere, watching me.

 He touched my shoulder and smiled and indicated with his head that he wanted to go inside.
 He wanted a drink.
 While my family worked tirelessly, Alessandro was likely in his home drinking the last bits of wine that his grandfather had left for him.
 His family had abandoned him.
 He lived alone.
 His home was the opposite of ours.
 I told him that I had to finish my sewing, but he could go inside and get himself a drink.
 He told me no. He wanted me to get it.
 “That’s your job, girl.
 I am a guest.”.